vonKristoff/iamanagram/src/content/projects/automatic-ensemble.md

 ---
 title: Automatic Ensemble
-subtitle: A soundwork featuring Eliane Radigue, Rhodri Davies and Julia Eckhardt
+subtitle: Using a mixture of mechanically amplified and automatic instruments and machines
 date: 12/2/23
-thumbnail: ToneTransmissions.jpg
+thumbnail: automatic_ensemble.jpg
 related: []
 category: ['performances']
 ---